anpham6/chrome-docs/source/document/plugins/built-in.rst

     - @pi-r/uglify-js
     - 8

-These plugins can be configured using a plain object ``settings.transform[html|css|js]``.
+These plugins can be configured using a plain object in ``settings.transform``.
 Import maps [#]_ are available for plugins which resolve imports through the file system.
 Other non-builtin transpilers can similarly be integrated by defining a custom function.

 - NPM custom package
 - Local file using module.exports (e.g. ".cjs")